Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 • seam comfort in friction zones

-• wash recovery that does not collapse after early use
+• fabric recovery that does not collapse too early

-If those five areas are under control, the product usually feels much more premium, even before you start adding more technical details.
+If those areas are under control, the product usually feels much more premium, even before you add more technical claims.

 Fabric platform: do not buy a fiber label, buy the behavior

 Nylon-spandex often helps when the target is smoother handfeel, better abrasion resistance, and a more premium surface.
-Polyester-spandex can absolutely work for good running tights too, especially when weight and cost need tighter control, but it is less forgiving if knit structure and finishing are not right.
+Polyester-spandex can also work for good running tights, especially when cost and weight need tighter control, but it is less forgiving if knit structure and finishing are not right.

-For this category, the better question is not “Which fiber sounds better?”
+For this category, the better question is not:

-It is: what behavior has to stay stable when the product is worn, washed, and loaded with a phone?
+What behavior has to stay stable when the product is worn, washed, stretched, and loaded with a phone?

 That usually means locking these points earlier than many teams expect: